 One’uli Beach is a less popular black sand beach in the south of Maui.
 Since this hidden gem is on the remote side, it’s one of the best places in Hawaii where you can escape the crowds.
 Even though One’uli is a bit secluded with not too many visitors, getting there is not that hard.

-This hidden gem is located less than a mile away from Makena State Park and it’s a great beach to go snorkeling, swimming, or just sit down and enjoying the views of the nearby islands.
+This hidden gem is located less than a mile away from Makena State Park and it’s a great beach to go snorkeling, swimming, or just sit down and enjoy the views of the nearby islands.